Contractor mortgage broker

 The evidence you need for UK contractor mortgages:

 Please note that the types of ID that you will need when you apply for a mortgage are:

 - A contract extension (if you have less than three months remaining on your contract).

 Typically, a mortgage will last around 20 to 25 years.
 The same will apply to a mortgage for contractors.
 However, this can vary due to several factors.
 These include age, retirement plans, and monthly mortgage repayments.
 Therefore, when you set up your mortgage, you will decide the term (the length of the mortgage) according to your chosen repayment plan.
 As a result, the longer the term is, the lower the monthly repayment will be.

-You can still apply for a mortgage, even if you have just started contracting.
-Notably, there needs to be evidence that you are in the same line of work and the same industry.
+You can still apply for a UK contractor mortgage, even if you have just started contracting.
+Basically, there needs to be evidence that you are in the same line of work and the same industry.

 It is key that you get an AIP (agreement in principle) from a mortgage lender before you start house hunting.
 To clarify, an AIP is based upon a credit search and your income details, indicating how much they would lend to you.
 Although not set in stone, an AIP is a helpful guide and assurance for an agent.
 To sum up, it helps show that you can afford the property you are viewing.

 The different types of mortgages in the UK: